arbie-trading/quicklog/README.md

 ### Utilising `Serialize`

-In order to avoid cloning a large struct, you can implement the `Serialize` trait.
+In order to avoid cloning a large struct, you can implement the `Serialize` trait manually.

-This allows you to copy specific parts of your struct onto a circular byte buffer and avoid copying the rest by encoding providing a function to decode your struct from a byte buffer.
+This allows you to copy specific parts of your struct onto a circular byte buffer and avoid copying the rest by providing a function to decode your struct from a byte buffer.

-For a complete example, refer to `~/quicklog/benches/logger_benchmark.rs`.
+For a complete example, refer to `~/quicklog/benches/logger_benchmark.rs` or `~/quicklog/examples/macros.rs`.

 ```rust
 use quicklog::serialize::{Serialize, Store};